Thrush in Men

 See the separate leaflet Vaginal Thrush (Yeast Infection) to read about thrush in women.

-It is reasonably common to have the thrush germ (candida) but not have any symptoms at all.
+It is reasonably common to have the thrush called candida albicans, but not have any symptoms at all.
 When thrush causes a problem, it is due to inflammation of the penis and foreskin (balanitis).
 The symptoms may include:

-- A red rash at the tip of the penis.
+- A red rash at the head of the penis.

 - Soreness or itching of the penis.